AxWise-GmbH/perpetual-personas-hackathon/FINAL_HACKATHON_SUBMISSION.md

 - Temperature control allowed us to balance creativity and consistency
 - Excellent location-aware recommendations with cultural context

-**Runway:**
-- Video generation capabilities for future persona intro videos
-- Excited to integrate this for dynamic persona presentations

 **Features we didn't know about beforehand:**
 - Gemini 2.5 Nano Banana's ability to generate professional-quality portraits